 - Non-invasive evaluation of early structural and functional arterial changes in our state-of-the-art hypertension diagnostic laboratory

 - Kidney function evaluation

 - Appropriate ancillary consultation

 - Appropriate special laboratory evaluations by our Biomarker Analytical Core (biochemistry), lipid factors, and special coagulation labs

 - Non-invasive autonomic nervous system function analysis

-The Hypertension and Vascular Disease Center is a major referral center
+Hypertension and Vascular Research faculty are a major referral center

 for cardiovascular disease.